Hrushi11/Chat-spam-master/README.md

 1. Fork this repo and clone it to your local device.

-2. Check if your created environment has `pynput` library installed, if not use : <br>
+2. Check if your created environment has `pynput` library installed, if not, use : <br>
+   Although the `env` folder for this repository already contains all the neccesary libraries.
    ```elem
    pip install pynput
    ```